 WordPress via Siterubix

-The full-blown version of WordPress with all the buttons, gimmicks and customization is actually available for free with a Siterubix extension as part of the free Wealthy Affiliate starter membership.
-I am convinced that the strength of this platform is what enabled me to build a high ranking site.
+The full-blown version of WordPress with all the buttons, gimmicks and customization is actually available for free with a Siterubix extension.

 The unique thing about Siterubix is that it's made for affiliate marketing and online business.
 Most free websites generate income for the parent companies, not for you.
 In fact, many free website platforms specifically do NOT allow you to create promotions on your website!
 Siterubix was created for affiliate marketers.